Sluggish Improvement vs. Heightened Awareness

 Taking Notes Might Not Seem Fun

 Guess what is much less fun though.
-Scratching at a mediocre level because you weren't proactive enough to take the actions necessary for greater, faster improvement.
+Performing at a mediocre level because you weren't proactive enough to take the actions necessary for greater, faster improvement at scratching.
 Believe me, having a moment of realization then capturing that moment, is actually more exhilarating than you might imagine.
 It's the feeling of ensuring all your hard work is going to pay off instead of just hoping it will.

 Documenting Your Thoughts Doesn't Come With a Guarantee